Guide to investment property loans

 As when buying a home for yourself, it’s a good idea to get preapproved for a mortgage before you begin house hunting.
 That way, you’ll know how much home you can afford.
 And, more importantly, the seller and seller’s real estate agent will know you’re making a serious offer.

-Before you settle on a lender, make sure to comparison shop for the very best mortgage rate you can find.
-Investment property mortgage rates are often 0.50 to 0.75% (sometimes 0.875%) higher than those for standard mortgages.
-And the lower your rate, the higher your profit margin on the property will be.
+Before you settle on a lender, make sure to comparison shop for the very best investment property mortgage rate you can find for investment loans.
+Keep in mind that investment property mortgage rates are often 0.50 to 0.75% (sometimes 0.875%) higher than those for standard mortgages.
+And the lower your mortgage rate, the higher your profit margin on the property will be.

 Is it hard to find investment property loans?